Dominic Demeritte

-Dominic Demeritte (born 22 February 1978 in Nassau, Bahamas) is a retired track and field sprinter who specializes in the 200 metres.
+Dominic Demeritte (born 22 February 1978) is a retired track and field sprinter who specialized in the 200 metres.

-Demeritte was coached some part of her professional career by Henry Rolle.
+Demeritte was coached for part of his professional career by Henry Rolle.

 Career

 He became indoor world champion in 2004, his result 20.66 a new Bahamian record at the time.

 He attended University of North Carolina at Chapel Hill where he was a two time NCAA All American.

 As of 2022 he is a Track and Field coach at Life University.